-The 11 Best Release Notes Software to Streamline Your Product Updates
+5 Best Release Notes Software to Streamline Product Updates

 By Dayana Mayfield

 A great software product is always evolving.
-New features are launched and bugs get fixed.
+New features get launched, bugs get fixed, and the teams behind them work hard to make things better.

 What is release notes software?